gacalbert/gacalbert/README.md

 ### 🛠 **About Me**
 - I’m currently working in aviation while trying to find my way into backend development in Java.
-- I’m passionate about learning and improving my skills as a backend developer.
+- I’m passionate about learning and improving my skills.
 - I'm also playing around with frontend development as I like to visualize what I do in my backend projects.

 ---